uartois/sonar-haskell/README.md

 It integrates `hlint` reports into SonarQube dashboard.

-The user must generate a jason hint report for his code.
+The user must generate a jason hlint report for his code.
 This report is thus integrated to SonarQube using sonar-scanner.

 # Installation